sigscalr/test-1/CONTRIBUTING.md

 3. Make sure local tests work.
 4. Commit your changes to your fork.
 5. Verify that all automated CI tests pass for this PR.
-6. The new PR should not have any conflicts with hyperion develop** branch.
-7. Send us a pull request you just created.
+6. Send us a pull request you just created.
-8. Once the change has been approved and merged, we will inform you in a comment.
+7. Once the change has been approved and merged, we will inform you in a comment.
-9. Merged pull request changes will be deployed with the next release.
+8. Merged pull request changes will be deployed with the next release.

 ## Development Environment Setup